sheny2/Person-Project/README.md

 # My Person Coding Projects

 This is a repo documenting some interesting coding work that I have done (individually or collaboratively) over time.
-Please enjoy!
+See details in specific files.

 Some examples include: